Conditions

 Benign Lung Tumour

-A benign lung tumour is a non-malignant growth absent of cancerous cells and does not metastasise to other body parts.
-If intervention is required, our surgeons at Neumark Lung & Chest Surgical Centre may perform uniportal video-assisted or robotic thoracic surgical procedures for benign lung tumour removal.
-It is important to discuss treatment options with a thoracic specialist to achieve the best possible clinical outcome.
+A benign lung tumour is a non-cancerous growth that does not metastasise to other body parts.
+However, depending on the tumour’s size and location or if it causes complications, surgical intervention may be necessary.
+At Neumark Lung & Chest Surgical Centre, surgeons may perform uniportal video-assisted or robotic thoracic surgery to remove the tumour.
+It’s crucial to consult with a thoracic specialist to review all treatment options and determine the best course for optimal clinical outcomes.

 Chest Wall Tumour

 Chest wall tumours refer to abnormal growths that manifest within the tissues or bones of the chest wall.
 These tumours can be benign or malignant.
 Benign tumours are non-life-threatening and incapable of spreading to other parts of the body.
-Malignant tumours, on the other hand, are cancerous and can potentially metastasize to other areas.
-If you are concerned about a mass or growth on your chest wall, it is important to speak with a lung and chest specialist for a proper evaluation and diagnosis.
+Malignant tumours, on the other hand, are cancerous and can potentially metastasise to other areas.
+If you are concerned about a mass or growth on your chest wall, it is essential to consult a specialist in lung and chest diseases for a thorough evaluation and diagnosis.

 Empyema Thoracis